r3cla/HubTree/README.md

 - Export to diagram
 ### In Progress or Complete
 - Add icons for different file types *(in progress)*
-  - Shortlist: .npmrc, .vscodeignore, .vsconfig, .filter, .mp3, .config, .htm, .asset, .xsd, .dll, .txt, .log, .meta, .unity,
+  - Shortlist: `.npmrc, .vscodeignore, .vsconfig, .filter, .mp3, .config, .htm, .asset, .xsd, .dll, .txt, .log, .meta, .unity`
 - Expand All, Collapse All buttons ✔️
 - Show last commit info for each file on ~~hover~~ click ✔️
 - Display file sizes ✔️